If you drive in Seattle, you have deactivation rights

 - Reinstatement plus back pay if the company can't justify the deactivation.

-It applies to companies with 250+ workers (DoorDash, Uber, Lyft, Instacart, Amazon Flex, and Walmart Spark all qualify) and covers you if a meaningful share of your work was in Seattle or the incident happened there.
-The ordinance also bars deactivating you solely on aggregate customer ratings or a background check, absent egregious misconduct.
+It applies to delivery and marketplace companies with 250+ workers (DoorDash, Instacart, Amazon Flex, and Walmart Spark all qualify) and covers you if a meaningful share of your work was in Seattle or the incident happened there.
+The ordinance also bars deactivating you solely over overall customer ratings or a background check, unless the conduct was extreme.

 How to use it

-File your company challenge within the 90-day window, and file a complaint with Seattle's Office of Labor Standards (olsconnect.powerappsportals.us/deactivation, laborstandards@seattle.gov, 206-256-5297).
-Reinstara writes the platform appeal; the ordinance is the leverage behind it.
+Delivery workers: file the company challenge within the 90-day window, and file a complaint with Seattle's Office of Labor Standards (olsconnect.powerappsportals.us/deactivation, laborstandards@seattle.gov, 206-256-5297).
+Rideshare drivers: contact Drivers Union.
+Either way, Reinstara writes the platform appeal; these rights are the leverage behind it.
 If you're pursuing the private right of action, that's the point to talk to an attorney.

 Information, not legal advice.
-Reinstara helps you write your appeal and can note your Seattle rights in it; it is not your legal representative in a challenge or lawsuit.
+Reinstara helps you write your appeal and can note your Washington rights in it; it is not your legal representative in a challenge or lawsuit.

 FAQ